HK242-DADN-GreenSense/GreenSense-BE/models/README.md

 # Green Sense model scripts

-## Use for CRUD operation with mongoDB
+Use for CRUD operation with mongoDB, no logical operation is done here, only CRUD